Water Quality Testing After Power Outages

 Lead is a toxic heavy metal that is harmful if inhaled or swallowed.
 It can be found in air, soil, dust, food, drinking water, and products such as lead-based paints.
 Lead typically enters drinking water through plumbing materials.
 All homes, regardless of their age, may have plumbing that contains lead.
 However, homes built before 1986 are more likely to have lead pipes, fixtures, and solder.
 Brass faucets, fittings, and valves, including those advertised as lead-free, may contribute lead to drinking water.
 The law currently allows pipes, fittings, and fixtures with up to 0.25 percent weighted average of lead to be identified as lead-free.
 Brass faucets and fittings and lead solder can leach lead into water, especially hot water.

-What Are the Health Effects of Lead?
+How can lead affect your health?
 Lead can cause serious health problems if too much enters the body from drinking water or other sources.
 Pregnant women, infants, and young children have the highest risks of negative health effects from lead exposure.
 Lead exposure in children under the age of six has been linked to damage to the central and peripheral nervous system, learning disabilities, shorter stature, impaired hearing, impaired formation and function of blood cells, and lowered IQ.
 Lead can accumulate in our bodies over time, where it is stored in bones along with calcium.
 During pregnancy, lead is released from bones as maternal calcium and is used to help form the bones of the fetus.
 This can result in serious effects to the mother and her developing fetus, including reduced growth of the fetus and premature birth.
 Adults exposed to lead could develop kidney problems or high blood pressure.
 Lead is stored in the bones and can be released later in life.
 If you are concerned about lead exposure, you may want to ask your health care provider about testing children to determine the levels of lead in their blood.

 There are several steps that you can take to reduce your and your family's exposure to lead from drinking water.